-We’ll examine Canadian drug possession laws, drug possession statistics in Toronto and Canada and take a look at how illegal drugs are classified.
-We’ll also discuss what you can do to fight drug possession charges in Canada.
+We’ll examine Canadian drug possession laws, drug possession statistics in Toronto and Canada and take a look at how illegal drugs are classified under the Controlled Drugs and Substances Act.
+We’ll also discuss what you can do to fight drug trafficking and possession charges in Canada.

 A Breakdown of the Primary Categories of Illegal Drugs in Canada

-In Canada, drugs are classified into seven main categories each with its own regulations and penalties for possession.
+In Canada, under the Controlled Drugs and Substances Act, drugs are classified into seven main categories each with its own regulations and penalties for possession.

-- Schedule 2: These are Cannabis, including marijuana and its derivatives and synthetic preparations like hashish.
+- Schedule II: These are Cannabis, including marijuana and its derivatives and synthetic preparations like hashish.
 The penalties are 6 months to 5 years in jail.

-- Schedule 3: These are drugs in the amphetamine family including meth, and LSD.
+- Schedule III: These are drugs in the amphetamine family including meth, and LSD.
 The penalties for schedule 3 drugs are 6 months to 3 years in jail.

-- Schedule 4: These include pharmaceutical drugs like diazepam, benzodiazepine and anabolic steroids.
+- Schedule IV: These include pharmaceutical drugs like diazepam, benzodiazepine and anabolic steroids.
 The penalties are 6 months to 18 months in jail.

-- Schedule 5: Only includes propylhexedrine, which is a non-prescription nasal decongestant and a synthetic stimulant similar to methamphetamine.
+- Schedule V: Only includes propylhexedrine, which is a non-prescription nasal decongestant and a synthetic stimulant similar to methamphetamine.

-- Schedule 7: These are certain weights of cannabis in the form of resin or cannabis up to 3kg.
+- Schedule VII: These are certain weights of cannabis in the form of resin or cannabis up to 3kg.

 Statistics of illegal drug possession in Toronto